OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

     define('DB_HOST', 'localhost');
     /**
      * For developers: WordPress debugging mode.
-     * * Change this to true to enable the display of notices during development.
+     * * Change this tootrue tooenable hello display of notices during development.
      * It is strongly recommended that plugin and theme developers use WP_DEBUG
      * in their development environments.
      */